Model-agnostic search for dijet resonances with anomalous jet substructure in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Details of anomaly detection methods

 The \quak~method uses density estimators, trained on dedicated signal and background simulations, to construct a multidimensional space with several ``signal-like" axes and one ``background-like" axis.
 Each density estimator is implemented as a six-layer normalizing flow using autoregressive rational quadratic spline transformations~\cite{durkan2019splineflows}.
 The background flow is trained on a mixture of QCD, $\ttbar$, and V+jets events.
 The six signal flows were trained on combinations of signal samples pooled according to the B and C particle masses $(m_\mathrm{B},m_\mathrm{C})$: $(80,80)$, $(80,170)$, $(80,400)$, $(170,170)$, $(170,400)$, and $(400,400)$\GeV.
 Each flow learns the multidimensional probability distribution of its training sample.
 Once trained, the flow can be used to evaluate the likelihood of any new sample under this probability distribution.
 Each event in data is assigned a ``loss" along each flow axis, defined as the negative log likelihood of the event evaluated by the corresponding flow.
 The losses were decorrelated from \mjj to prevent sculpting of dijet spectra, transformed to have a Gaussian-like shape using the Box--Cox transformation \cite{boxcox}, and normalized to have an average value of 0 and standard deviation of 1.
 A single signal score is extracted by taking the ``signed L5 norm" of the density scores from the six signal axes.
 The signed L5 norm is defined as $L_5^{\sgn}(\mathbf{x}) = \sgn(y)\abs{y}^{1/5}$, where $y = \sum_{i=0}^5 \sgn(x_i)\abs{x_i}^5$ and $\mathbf{x}$ is a vector of the six signal losses.
 This is chosen to emphasize very signal-like or very anomalous events, which should have large negative or positive losses, respectively, along a particular axis or axes.
 The $L5$ norm was chosen over the more familiar $L2$ norm by scanning over exponents in the range 2--10 and observing improved performance that leveled off near 5.

 Events populate a 2D \quak space, with positions determined by the background loss and combined signal losses.
 The precise distribution of background events in this space is determined from control samples in data by making a template from events with \mjj within the sideband intervals.
 Because there is no straightforward single anomaly score from a 2D distribution, a binned approach is used to determine the most anomalous events.
 First, 50\% of events were removed, based on a selection on the background-like probability.
 The final selection is determined based on the targeted signal resonance mass $m_\mathrm{A}$.
 A 2D histogram representation of the QUAK space with 500 bins is constructed from events within the sidebands defined in Section \ref{subsec:quak}.
 The SR events were put into a separate histogram with the same binning.
 Events from the SR were selected from bins corresponding to the least populated, second-least populated, the third-least populated bins, (and so on) from the sideband histogram.
 The procedure terminates when at least 1500 events or at least $500 ([{m_\mathrm{A}}/\TeVns] - 3)^3$ events from the SR have been selected.
 All events that fall into the bins selected in the above procedure were selected for inclusion in the final fit.
+Studies in simulation and the data sideband show that the \quak selection has a higher efficiency for \ttbar events than for QCD multijet events, enhancing the relative contribution of this background.
+However, because the contribution of \ttbar background prior to selection is quite small, and \ttbar events do not form a resonance peak in the dijet mass, this behavior does not hinder the extraction of a signal.